keerthana777z/HeartyBot-An-RAG-Powered-Cardiovascular-Health-Assistant/README.md

 The main behavioral risk factors mentioned for cardiovascular diseases globally are cigarette smoking, high blood pressure, high blood cholesterol, overweight, physical inactivity, and diabetes.
 These can be prevented by eating a healthy diet, exercising regularly, not smoking, and managing existing health conditions.

 **Based on**:
-→ World-Heart-Vision-2030.pdf → Page 13
+→ *World-Heart-Vision-2030.pdf* → Page 13
-→ healthyheart.pdf → Page 8
+→ *healthyheart.pdf* → Page 8

+---

+## 💡 Future Scope: ECG Classification

+HeartyBot can be extended into a hybrid health assistant that:

+- 🩺 Accepts ECG data files (`.csv`, `.json`)
+- 🧠 Uses ML/DL to classify conditions like Atrial Fibrillation, Tachycardia, Bradycardia, etc.
+- 📊 Cross-references structured signal data with unstructured knowledge (e.g., PDF guidelines)
+- 🧬 Potential to evolve into a **smart diagnostic assistant**

 ---